North American duck talk often begins with a resuscitation of facts.

 Ducks appeal to a large swath of the population from birders to hunters.
 Their popularity translates into a need for duck identification skills.
 The more skilled individuals can identify duck species in flight.

-Birding enthusiasts flock to parks and ponds across North America, traditional hosts for large populations of both dabbling ducks and diving ducks, the two most common fresh water duck genera.
+Birding enthusiasts, for example, flock to parks and ponds across North America, traditional hosts for large populations of both dabbling ducks and diving ducks, the two most common fresh water duck genera.

-Their inclusion in the broader, non-scientific category, game birds, reflects their historical popularity as wild game.
+Duck inclusion in the broader, non-scientific category called game birds, reflects their historical popularity as wild game.
 Hunters often learn to identify duck species in flight as well as on the ground.